An MSP onboarding checklist is a critical tool for ensuring new customer relationships start off on the right foot.

-For MSPs, client onboarding is a critical first step for developing a customer relationship; it usually involves in-depth assessments of the client's IT infrastructure and project work to ensure successful delivery of services.
+The onboarding process usually involves in-depth assessments of the business owner's IT infrastructure and project work to ensure successful delivery of services.
 Failure to adequately execute the onboarding process can have far-reaching consequences.

 For managed service provider Burwood Group, clients include a large regional healthcare network, for which Burwood manages its hospital equipment, such as crash carts.
-"From the beginning of our relationship with this customer, we worked with them to ensure that we had a complete understanding of all of the equipment that we manage as well as the customer's operational procedures," said Renee Lawrence, director of product marketing for Burwood Group, based in Chicago.
+"From the beginning of our relationship with this customer, we worked with them to ensure that we had a complete understanding of all of the equipment that we manage, as well as the customer's operational procedures," said Renee Lawrence, director of sales and marketing at Burwood Group, based in Chicago.

-"We set up all of the necessary monitoring toolsets and alerting, and we review operations with the customer on a weekly basis.
-We also ensure that we have HIPAA-trained staff in place to manage these environments."
+"We set up all of the necessary monitoring tool sets and alerting, and we review operations with the customer on a weekly basis," she added.
+"We also ensure that we have HIPAA-trained staff in place to manage these environments."

 The internal onboarding team sets up a configuration management database (CMDB) that implements rules-based engines to ensure the internal team adheres to the industry requirements, Moss said.